 Why Is Peter B. Parker Bae?

 Okay, I know I’ve written about Peter Parker before.
 But that was a different Peter Parker.
-While they may both be Earth-616, there’s a vast difference between the young, hopeful, adorable Tom Holland, Peter Parker, and mid-life crisis Peter B. Parker.
-Both are lovable, but in different ways, and deserve their own chance to shine.
+While they may both be Earth-616, there’s a vast difference between the young, hopeful, adorable Tom Holland, Peter Parker,

 One of the best things in Spider-Verse is the relationship that develops between Miles and Peter B. Miles had grown up with Spider-Man as a hero in his universe.
 Peter Parker was an icon, with a chiseled jaw and piercing blue eyes.
 When Miles underwent his spider-y transformation, running into Peter helped ground him.
 This hero promised to show him the ropes.
 Miles wasn’t alone.